uconneeb/eebcareer/paul.md

 #### 1. Sign up for an account at [Github](https://github.com).

 You'll need to supply a user name, an email address (to maintain portability, use your personal email address, not your UConn email address), and a password.
-Your ultimate web site will have the web address `xxxx.github.io`, where `xxxx` is your user name, so choose the user name carefully!
+Your web site will be accessible to viewers using the web address `https://xxxx.github.io`, where `xxxx` is your user name, so choose the user name carefully!

 #### 2. Click the Create Account button